zhengjiesung/orbital2018/README.md

 * An expenditure and income tracking application
 * A school project under the National University of Singapore

-# Note this repo requires the use of an Android Studio Interface

 ## Android Studio setup

 1. Clone the repo